 Perhaps the most compelling findings from our research are the reasons consumers are staying with their provider during the pandemic.
 It comes down to:

 We should note that the impact of 5G may be more of a combination of pricing and trust than a 5G factor since most consumers don’t have 5G yet.
 But, different 5G pricing approaches have made a big splash.
 While T-Mobile promises not to charge for 5G, Verizon initially added a surcharge.
 Despite Verizon walking back the surcharge, consumers are still holding a grudge which has negatively impacted the perception of the brand.
 This puts T-Mobile in an increasingly better position with consumers as it relates to what they do when 5G is available in their area.

 The new world requires an evolved understanding of today’s and tomorrow’s wireless customer needs, which includes a significantly larger base of remote workers with potentially fewer resources.
 While pricing will always be important, consistent connectivity is vital—and is now more important than ever.
 Hotspot capability is becoming increasingly more important and even drives switching behaviors.

 That said, it is important to stay on message while recognizing the needs of the consumer—needs that will continue to change among an evolving demographic.

-If you would like to get more information on what we are seeing as COVID-19 continues to disrupt how we work, play and communicate, or for help in how to best position your telecom brand in the marketplace, please send us a note.
+Want more information on what we are seeing as COVID-19 disrupts how we work, play and communicate or need help positioning your telecom brand in the marketplace?